Frequently asked questions about starting and running an LLC, or limited liability company.

 Here are the steps you need to take to form an LLC in Nevada.
 For more information on how to form an LLC in any state, see Nolo's article on How to Form an LLC.

 Under Nevada law, an LLC name must contain the words: "Limited-Liability Company," "Limited Liability Company," "Limited Company," "Limited," or one of these abbreviations: "Ltd.," "L.L.C.," "LLC," or "LC."
 The word "Company" may be abbreviated as "Co."

 Your LLC's name must be distinguishable from the names of other business entities already on file with the Nevada Secretary of State.
-Names may be checked for availability by at the Nevada Secretary of State business name database.
+Names may be checked for availability on the Nevada Secretary of State business name database.

 You may reserve a name for 90 days by filing a Name Reservation Request form with the Nevada Secretary of State.
-The application may be filed online at the Nevada Secretary of State Online Services webpage, or by mail.
+The application may be filed online using Silverflume, the Secretary of State's web-based business filing portal, or by mail.
 The filing fee is $25.

 Every Nevada LLC must have an agent for service of process in the state.
 This is an individual or business entity that agrees to accept legal papers on the LLC's behalf if it is sued.
 The registered agent may be a Nevada resident or a business entity authorized to do business in Nevada.
 The registered agent must have a physical street address in Nevada.
 A list of registered agents is available at the Nevada Secretary of State website.

 A Nevada LLC is created by filing Articles of Organization Limited-Liability Company with the Nevada Secretary of State.
 The articles must include:

 The articles may be filed online using Silverflume, the Secretary of State's web-based business filing portal, or by postal mail.
 The filing fee is $75.

 The LLC's initial annual report must be filed with the Articles (see Item 6 below).